Binary-Kitchen/SolderingTutorial/NibblePlusPlusSMD/README.md

 # Nibble++ SMD Challenge
-A simple PCP to test your SMD hand-soldering skills.
+A simple PCB to test your SMD hand-soldering skills.
 Going down to sand grain sized 01005 SMD parts, this button is a challenge for experienced "soldiers" and those who want to become one.

 <img src="manual/images/front-generated.png" width=400px alt="Nibble++">